peirano357/rosterbots/README.md

 Online API endpoints documentation: http://dev3.innvatis.com/APISpecificationDoc.html

-You can also test the API endpoints in the online version sending HTTP reuests to http://dev3.innvatis.com/api/SOME_ENDPOINT following the API documentation
+You can also test the API endpoints in the online version sending HTTP requests to http://dev3.innvatis.com/api/SOME_ENDPOINT following the API documentation

 Frontend UI has been implemented using the following AngularJS Template: